Nincraft/ModPackDownloader/README.md

 # ModPack Downloader [![CI](https://github.com/Nincraft/ModPackDownloader/actions/workflows/maven.yml/badge.svg)](https://github.com/Nincraft/ModPackDownloader/actions/workflows/maven.yml)
+This project is not actively maintained.
+Please consider finding an alternative downloader.

 A simple command line downloader for Minecraft Forge Modpacks.
 Also works with Curse manifest JSONs.

 # Usage
 Execute via command line with two arguments, the manifest json and the folder where you want your mods downloaded.